Partnership Program

 Eligible project/program streams may include, but are not limited to:

-• Physical Prevention – Contributing to the direct physical prevention of AIS entering uninvaded waterbodies, such as:
+• Physical Prevention – Contributing to the direct physical prevention of AIS entering uninvaded water bodies, such as:

 • Education, Communication, and Outreach – Promoting activities that relate to AIS prevention and education, such as: